 Choosing a New Above-Ground Swimming Pool Pump

-by Tom Grant on Mar 21, 2013
+by Guest on Mar 21, 2013

-If you are planning on setting up an above ground swimming pool this summer, you have definitely made a great choice.
+If you are planning on setting up an above ground swimming pool this summer, you have made a great choice.
 Above ground pools provide ample swimming space, are aesthetically pleasing, and are an affordable alternative to an in-ground swimming pool.
 Once you have decided on the size and style of your above ground pool, the next step is to make sure that you choose the proper filtering system.
 Choosing the right filter is quite simple, you just need to know what to look for in terms of the size, filter type, and cleaner type.

 Choosing the Right Pump